kartoza/docker-pg-backup/README.md

-You can also use the following environment variables to pass a user name and password etc for the database connection.
+You can also use the following environment variables to pass a username and password etc for the database connection.

 * POSTGRES_USER if not set, defaults to : docker
 * POSTGRES_PASS if not set, defaults to : docker